3 Clues iOS 16 Gives Us About the iPhone 14

 This story is part of WWDC 2022, CNET's complete coverage from and about Apple's annual developers conference.

-In less than a week, the iPhone 14 should be announced at Apple's annual fall event.
-We will likely learn the official release date for iOS 16 as well.
-Apple's next major iPhone operating system, iOS 16, was previewed at WWDC and is now available to download for developers.
-The new iPhone update will work on the iPhone 8 and newer and likely launch alongside the rumored iPhone 14 this fall. iOS 16 offers a bunch of heavily requested features, such as the ability to customize your lock screen or edit sent iMessages.
-But if you look closely, iOS 16 might also reveal some clues about the iPhone 14.
+There are only a few days left until we get the very likely official announcement about iPhone 14 at Apple's "Far Out" event on Wednesday.
+We're also expecting to learn then about the release date for Apple's next major iPhone operating system -- iOS 16.

+The new version of iOS will work on the iPhone 8 and up, and there are already beta versions available for developers or the general public. iOS 16 offers a bunch of heavily requested features, such as the ability to customize your lock screen or edit sent iMessages.
+But if you look at the new operating system closely, iOS 16 might also reveal some clues about the iPhone 14.

 While Apple told us a lot about new features coming to current iPhones, it lacked any specific mention of what to expect from the iPhone 14.
 That's not surprising; Apple never discusses new products before announcing them.
 Sometimes the company reserves certain software announcements for its annual iPhone event so it can debut these features as exclusives for the latest iPhone.